-However, if you can’t finish it all in one sitting, though, this dip will last (covered) 1 to 2 days in the fridge (store in an airtight container).
+However, if you can’t finish it all in one sitting, this dip will last about 1 to 2 days in the fridge (store in an airtight container).

-Press plastic wrap right over and into the dip (so there’s less oxidation).
+- Plastic Food Wrap: Press plastic food wrap right over and into the dip (so there’s less oxidation).

 For chipotle guacamole, mix in some chipotle chili flakes or finely chopped chipotle peppers in adobo sauce (to taste).
 It adds a lovely smoky heat and flavour.